Ready to purchase Disney World tickets for your trip?

 - If you do decide to use a 3rd party vendor, you’ll want to make sure that you are working directly with an official authorized ticket reseller.
 Definitely do your research ahead of time!

-- Make sure you understand how you’ll get your tickets (mail? email?) and don’t forget, you’ll need to link those tickets to your My Disney Experience account in order to make Park Pass reservations.
+- Make sure you understand how you’ll get your tickets (mail? email?) and don’t forget, you’ll need to link those tickets to your My Disney Experience account and if traveling before January 9, 2024 that you’ll also need to make Park Pass reservations.

 Where you should *not* buy tickets